Founder member of Division Three (South) 1920. Relegated to the National League 2021.

 In 1920, Southend became founder members of Division Three when the old Southern League Division One was incorporated into the Football League.
 They remained at this level until 1958 when the regional divisions were scrapped and "The Shrimpers" were placed in Division Three.

 The club left the Kursaal in 1934 to move to a greyhound stadium at Grainger Road before returning to their Roots Hall in 1955.
 The ground was rebuilt from scratch over two years with funds raised entirely by the Supporters' Club.
 Over the years the club became associated with mud - whether because of the state of their pitch or the endless vistas of the Thames estuary at low-tide is unclear.

-Southend's traditional colour has always been blue, although the shade has varied considerably over the years, but between 1959 and 1961 white shirts were adopted.
+Aside from 1910-11, Southend always wore bluebut between 1959 and 1961 white shirts were adopted.
 These included a crest in 1960-61 that appears to have been based on the central badge of the town's coat of arms.
 The full coat of arms was worn for a couple of seasons in the middle of the decade when navy and white became the team colours.

-In 1968 Southend adopt all-navy shirts on which the coat of arms were replaced by a crest designed specifically for the club.
-Part way through the season they were instructed to change because the navy tops were too similar to the black shirts worn by referees: after the team played in shirts borrowed from various clubs, the supporters chose West Brom's stripes which were adopted for the rest of the 1968-69 season and the one that followed.
+In 1968 the coat of arms were replaced by a crest designed specifically for the club.
+Part way through the season they were instructed to change their shirts because the navy tops were too similar to the black shirts worn by referees: after the team played in shirts borrowed from various clubs, the supporters chose West Brom's stripes which were adopted for the rest of the 1968-69 season and the one that followed.
 The crest worn on these tops was rendered in four colours.

 In 1968 United were relegated to the Fourth Division and there they stayed until 1972 when the team began a yo-yo career that brought four promotions and as many relegations over the next 18 years.